sebastian-colomar/protech/upgrade/oc-adm/bin/README.md

 nohup bash ${HOME}/${GITHUB_REPO}/${SCRIPT} 1> ${HOME}/${HOST}.log 2> ${HOME}/${HOST}-errors.log &

 ```
-### 1.3.
-After it finishes, you can copy the upgrade repository to the mirror host:
+### 1.4.
+After it finishes, you can copy the upgrade repository and the pull secrets to the mirror host:
 ```
 MIRROR_HOST=mirror.sebastian-colomar.com
 REMOTE_USER=ec2-user